<img src="https://secure.leadforensics.com/85165.png" alt="" style="display:none;">

 Stakeholder analysis in project management

-Projects that lack engagement with the people who can influence their outcomes can struggle.
+Projects that lack engagement with influential stakeholders often struggle.

-If your project is already in motion and is facing some trouble, stakeholder analysis is a great tool to reassess issues so you can establish the best course of action on how to tackle them.
+If a project is already in motion and is facing some trouble, stakeholder analysis can help reassess issues and identify corrective actions.

-Once your stakeholder analysis is complete, you will have the necessary understanding of your stakeholders to plan your communications in a stakeholder engagement plan.
+Once complete, you will have the insights needed to plan communications and create a stakeholder engagement plan.

 1. Stakeholder identification

-• Brainstorm sessions with your team and also other departments;
+• brainstorming with your team and other departments

 2. Stakeholder categorisation